-There are toilet seats like the Brondell L60-EW LumaWarm Heated Nightlight Elongated Toilet Seat (one of the top sellers for this feature that also comes in a round toilet seat warmer option) that allow you to have an inviting experience when you need to go.
+There are toilet seats like the Brondell L60-EW LumaWarm Heated Nightlight Elongated Toilet Seat, White (one of the top sellers for this feature that also comes in a round toilet seat warmer option) that allow you to have an inviting experience when you need to go.

 The nightlight is optional – you can turn it off.
 But if you like it, it emits a warm, blue glow that helps you find the seat without having to turn on the light and disturb your spouse.

 The seat temperature can be set according to three different levels, so if you want a mild warmth, you can do that – or choose medium or high heat.

 The warmed toilet seat’s lid closes gently and softly, so it doesn’t make a loud, jarring noise.
 It comes in biscuit and white colors and has 4.7 out of 5 stars – plus free delivery if you have Amazon Prime.